Samari Rolle: Baltimore Ravens

 Rolle signed for the Baltimore Ravens as an unrestricted free agent on March 7, 2005.
 His first year in Baltimore was decent as he recorded 41 tackles, 2 forced fumbles, 1 interception and 11 pass deflections.
 However, in 2006 he struggled against the deep ball in several early games, most notably in week 6 against the Panthers where Rolle gave up two long touchdowns to Drew Carter and Steve Smith.
 However Rolle rebounded and played relatively well in the second half of the season.
 He finished the season with 52 tackles and three interceptions.

 Through week 10 of the 2007 NFL season, Rolle missed five games due to an undisclosed illness.
 On November 14, 2007, talk show hosts filling in on the Anita Marks show on Baltimore ESPN Radio 1300AM mentioned that Rolle was being treated for seizures, but no further elaboration was provided.
 On November 21, 2007, Rolle disclosed that the illness was epilepsy due to years of giving and receiving crushing hits during his football career.
 He finished the season playing in only six games and ended the campaign with 22 tackles and one interception and won the "Ed Block Courage Award"..

 Even though he made ten regular season starts with three interceptions in 2008, Rolle's injuries continued to limit his playing time.
 He missed six games with shoulder and neck problems, and was inactive for the AFC championship playoff contest against the Pittsburgh Steelers due to a groin injury.
 He got an interception as a starter in the other two postseason matches.
 It came in a 13–10 win against Tennessee, his former team.

 Rolle was released by the team on March 18, 2009, only to be re-signed by the team on April 6.
 He was released again on April 13, 2010.

-NFL statistics
+NFL career statistics

 Personal life

 Rolle wore the number #22 as a tribute to his high school teammate and former Ravens cornerback Duane Starks.

 On June 13, 2007, Rolle was in South Africa on board a small commuter airplane returning from a safari when the door at the back of the plane flew off.
 Rolle was on the plane with his wife along with then-Philadelphia Eagles cornerback Lito Sheppard, then-Jacksonville Jaguars running back Fred Taylor, their respective wives and three other people.
 However, no one was seriously hurt and the flight landed safely.